redhat-ai-services/ai-accelerator/components/operators/openshift-ai/instance/components/auth-with-authorino/README.md

 ## Purpose
 This component is designed help configure the the authentication endpoint for RHOAI with KServe using Authorino with ServiceMesh

-The Authorino auth is availible in RHOAI 2.9 and later.
+The Authorino auth is available in RHOAI 2.9 and later.

 ## Usage